ejsumi/ejsumi.github.io/index.md

 Hey there! 👋

-I'm basically running life in debug mode – always curious, constantly learning, and obsessed with turning every experience into an opportunity for a personal upgrade.
-This blog is my personal knowledge repository, where I dump insights from my AI learnings, product design, problem-solving, and the interesting books I have read.
+I'm Sumi – a curious person, with a love for reading and turning every experience into an opportunity for a personal upgrade.

+This blog is my personal knowledge vault—a space where I document insights on AI, design, and books, along with my adventures in product management and creative problem-solving.

-This is my sandbox for trying out ideas, connecting dots, and reflecting on what I learn along the way.
-Some entries might be messy, some might be elegant, but they're all real-time snapshots of an ongoing experiment: me, learning and growing.
+Think of it as my sandbox for exploring ideas, making connections, and reflecting on the learning process.
+Some posts might be a bit messy, others more refined, but every entry captures a real-time snapshot of my journey: continuously learning, experimenting, and growing.